The cabana was designed to be built on a concrete slab – a very common approach to seasonal structures.

 Once the sonotubes were filled with concrete the excavation could be closed and compacted.

 A wood form for the concrete slab was then constructed and filled with clean gravel.
 Fill dirt was added to the outside of the forms for support.

-This scenario works out well because they actually share many of the services (e.g. electric, water, gas, etc.) and the integration is fairly straight forward.
+This scenario works out well because they actually share many of the services (e.g. electric, water, gas, etc.) and the integration is fairly straightforward.

-With the wood form set and supported, steel reinforcing rod is positioned per architect’s specifications.
-I should mention that every criitcal step of this process has been inspected along the way.
+With the wood form set and supported, steel reinforcing rod is positioned per the architect’s specifications.
+I should mention that every critical step of this process has been inspected along the way.

 The slab is a visual milestone as it clearly shows its footprint on the site and its relationship to the other elements.